bjornkouw001/Watson-IoT/README.md

 ## Step 1 Make an account at IBM Cloud
+First we gonna make an account at IBM cloud, this is a service were u can use many API's such as AI and ofcoure the Watson IoT platform.
 - Go to https://www.ibm.com/cloud/

 - Click add the sign up button